Neonatology Made Simple For NLE NRE Step 1

 Kernicterus

-• Occurs when bilirubin level is >25 mg/dL.
+• Occurs when the bilirubin level is >25 mg/dL.

 • A complication of conjugated hyperbilirubinemia.